top of page

 Each fish reacts differently to the new environment after shipping.
 Some might acclimate like a champ and act like nothing has happened.
 However, for some the typical behaviors are sluggish, bottom sitting, slimy, hide in a corner, swimming like they have swim bladder issues, not very interested in food, ect.

-If after 48 hours the fish still not interested in food or bottom sitting or if you suspect the fish is not doing well.
+If after 48 hours the fish is still not interested in food or bottom sitting or if you suspect the fish is not doing well.
 Please do not hesitate to contact us right away.

 WHAT DO I FEED MY FISH AFTER ACCLIMATING?